 Learning how to grow strawberries is easy and rewarding.
 It’s the fruit that signals “summer has arrived.”
-Bright, red, and beautiful and sweet as sugar, strawberries are a staple to our diet starting in late May/early June on the Eastern Shore of Maryland.
+Bright, red, beautiful, and sweet as sugar, strawberries are a staple to our diet starting in late May/early June on the Eastern Shore of Maryland.
 Just in case you’re wondering about the role bees play in the life of the strawberry, wonder no more.
 The best berries are thanks to bees.
 When honeybees are available to pollinate berry crops, farmers realize as much as one thousand pounds more fruit per acre.
 You’ll find organic strawberry and strawberry seeds in quite a few of our Bee Inspired products.

-Now that strawberry season is upon us, it’s the perfect time to plant your crop.
+Now that strawberry season is upon us; it’s the perfect time to plant your crop.

-Because strawberries grow so close to the ground and don’t have a “thick skin,” they are often plagued by fungal disease and pests.
+Because strawberries grow so close to the ground and don’t have a “thick skin,” they are often plagued by fungal diseases and pests.
 In conventional farming, the farmer uses potent pesticides to yield predictable results.
 When organic strawberry farming, crop rotation may be the answer to avoiding pesticides.
 Or growing strawberries in container gardens may be the way to go.

-Anyone can grow strawberries!
-They don’t require a lot of time or space.
+Strawberries don’t require a lot of time or space.
 Perfect for busy lives and small yards.

-There are many creative ways to grow strawberries, even if you don’t have a lot of land.
+There are many creative ways to grow strawberries, even if you don’t have a lot of lands.
 My favorite strawberries come from my friend Joyce Wallace’s garden!
 I know that she only uses her fingers to remove the occasional grub.
 If you don’t have a gem of a friend like Joyce, then maybe you’ll consider growing your own strawberries.

 The Natural Way to Stop Strawberry Pests

-How to Grow strawberries organically
+How to Grow strawberries organically: